See you in court, Gibraltar chief tells Spain over fishing spat

 Gibraltar is financially self-sufficient but Britain operates a military base on the tiny peninsula, which uses the British pound and has a strongly British culture, although many people here have some Spanish ancestry.

-In retaliation over the reef, which all sides recognize will obstruct a small number of Spanish fishing boats, Spain ordered its border agents to make very thorough searches of cars.
+In retaliation over the reef, which all sides recognise will obstruct a small number of Spanish fishing boats, Spain ordered its border agents to make very thorough searches of cars.

 The detailed searches have sporadically caused lines of up to 6 hours, making it hard for Spanish workers crossing into Gibraltar every day and potentially putting off tourists that are a backbone of Gibraltar’s small but thriving economy.